prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_kernel/README.md

 ## Hybrid Kernels

 ::: tip Hybrid kernel availability
-Hybrid kernels are only available for CloudLinux OS 6 and 7.
+Hybrid kernels are only available for CloudLinux OS 7.
 :::

 Hybrid kernels allow you to take advantage of the benefits and features available in newer kernels without having to completely upgrade to another version of the operating system.